Aparecido-Junior/Excel_Notebook/README.md

 ### Note and Documentation
 Here is the final step of the framework.
 Here the analyst documents all his work to present to the stakeholder, team or just for future analysis since with this he or she can always come back.

-🔧 Implementation Strategy
-Best Practices
-Always duplicate original data before cleaning

-Create new columns instead of overwriting original data

-Use pivot tables or other methods to identify duplicates

-Maintain an issue log for tracking problems

-When is Data Ready?
-"The data is ready when the modifications applied are enough to answer the business questions proposed."

-Multiple sales channels and platforms

-Diverse customer base and marketing approaches